New Homes For Sale In Northern VA[showcaseidx shortcode encountered an error]

 Build how you want

-Unless you are buying a completed spec home, buying new means you get a chance to pick out your finishes.
-In addition, you can get different level of upgrades on the finishes from the builder depending on your tastes.
+Unless you are buying a completed spec home, buying new often means you get a chance to pick out your finishes.
+In addition, you can get different level of upgrades on the finishes from the builder depending on your tastes and budget.

 In most cases, I have found upgrades from a builder to be cheaper than having a contractor doing work after closing.
 This is especially true for cabinets, counters and flooring.
 And even more true if you find something that they stock.

-When you buy a resale property, you take the good with the bad.
+When you buy a resale property, you take the bad (maintenance, updating) with the good.
 With new construction, you get some more peace of mind.